SpecterOps/SnowHound/README.md

 | `SNOWReferenceUsage`              | `SNOWRole`        | `SNOWDatabase`    | n          |
 | `SNOWUseAnyRole`                  | `SNOWRole`        | `SNOWIntegration` | n          |

+### To Do

+- Add support for detailed information on integrations, specifically security integrations associated with SCIM or SSO (type = `SCIM - *` or `SAML2`)
+- Add support for more detailed objects such as Application Roles (these currently show up as unknown objects)

 ## Contributing

 We welcome and appreciate your contributions!
 To make the process smooth and efficient, please follow these steps: